mono-o-o/synced-plus/README.md

   Watch your ELRC file compile in realtime in a preview sidebar.

 - ### <strong>Themes !!!!</strong>
-  Choose from a selection of colour palettes that I totally do not use in my IDEs.
+  Choose from a selection of colour palettes I totally don't use in my IDEs.

 <br>